 “More than half of attempts involved vulnerability CVE2017-0144 in the implementation of the SMBv1 protocol.
 This is the same vulnerability leveraged by the infamous WannaCry ransomware, and for which a patch was released back in 2017.
 But attackers have kept it in their arsenals as they search for computers that have not been updated in the last 3.5 years.”

 12. High-risk vulnerabilities are present on the network perimeters of 84% of companies

 Another study from Positive Technologies uncovered the alarming statistic that 84 percent of companies have high-risk vulnerabilities on their external networks.
 It also found that more than half of these could be removed simply by installing updates.

-Hacker One research found that during the period of May 2019 until May 2020, cross-site scripting (XSS) weaknesses earned the most for bug bounty hunters with financial rewards totaling over $4.2 million.
-Rounding out the top three weakness types was improper access control and information disclosure.
+Hacker One research found that cross-site scripting (XSS) weaknesses were the most common type of vulnerability in 2020, accounting for 23 percent of all reports.
+Rounding out the top three weakness types was information disclosure (18 percent) and improper access control (10 percent).

 When it comes to which industries earn the most for bounty hunters, computer software weaknesses are the highest earners by quite a significant amount.
 The average bounty payout for a critical vulnerability is around $5,754.
 The electronic and semiconductor industry pays $4,633 per critical vulnerability and the cryptocurrency and blockchain field pays about $4,481.

 16. “80% of public exploits are published before the CVEs are published”